Mumps (mumps). Causes, symptoms, treatment and prevention. Acute mumps Purulent mumps ICD 10

 With damage to the nervous system.

-The incubation period is 11 to 23 days (usually 18–20).
-Often the expanded picture of the disease is preceded by a prodromal period.
+The incubation period ranges from 11 to 23 days (usually 18–20).
+Often the full picture of the disease is preceded by a prodromal period.

-One of the early signs of the disease is soreness behind the earlobe (Filatov's symptom).
+One of the early signs of the disease is pain behind the earlobe (Filatov's symptom).

 Symptoms of mumps in children and adults

-The defeat of the central nervous system is manifested by headache, insomnia, adynamia.
-The total duration of the febrile period is usually 3-4 days, in severe cases - up to 6-9 days.
+Damage to the central nervous system is manifested by headache, insomnia, and adynamia.
+The total duration of the febrile period is often 3–4 days, in severe cases up to 6–9 days.

 A common symptom of mumps in adolescents and adults is testicular damage (orchitis).
 The frequency of mumps orchitis directly depends on the severity of the disease.
-In severe and moderate forms, it occurs in about 50% of cases.
-Orchitis is possible without affecting the salivary glands.
-Signs of orchitis are noted on the 5-8th day of illness against the background of a decrease and normalization of temperature.
+In severe and moderate forms, it occurs in approximately 50% of cases.
+Orchitis without damage to the salivary glands is possible.
+Signs of orchitis are noted on the 5th–8th day of illness against the background of a decrease and normalization of temperature.

-In this case, the condition of the patients deteriorates again: the body temperature rises to 38–39 ° C, chills, headache appear, nausea and vomiting are possible.
-There is severe pain in the scrotum and testicles, sometimes radiating to the lower abdomen.
-The testicle increases 2-3 times (up to the size of a goose egg), becomes painful and dense, the skin of the scrotum is hyperemic, often with a bluish tinge.
-One testicle is most often affected.
-Severe clinical manifestations of orchitis persist for 5-7 days.
+At the same time, the patients’ condition worsens again: body temperature rises to 38–39 °C, chills appear, headache, nausea and vomiting are possible.
+Severe pain is noted in the scrotum and testicles, sometimes radiating to the lower abdomen.
+The testicle enlarges 2–3 times (to the size of a goose egg), becomes painful and dense, the skin of the scrotum is hyperemic, often with a bluish tint.
+Most often one testicle is affected.
+Severe clinical manifestations of orchitis persist for 5–7 days.
 Then the pain disappears, the testicle gradually decreases in size.
-In the future, signs of his atrophy can be noted.
+In the future, signs of its atrophy can be noted.

 In almost 20% of patients, orchitis is combined with epididymitis.
-The epididymis is palpable as an oblong painful swelling.
+The epididymis is palpated as an oblong painful swelling.
 This condition leads to impaired spermatogenesis.
-Data have been obtained on the erased form of orchitis, which can also be the cause of male infertility.
-With mumps orchitis, pulmonary infarction due to thrombosis of the veins of the prostate and pelvic organs has been described.
+Data have been obtained on the erased form of orchitis, which may also be the cause male infertility.
+In case of mumps orchitis, pulmonary infarction due to thrombosis of the prostate veins and pelvic organs.
 An even rarer complication of mumps orchitis is priapism.
-Women may develop oophoritis, bartholinitis, mastitis.
-Uncommon in female patients in the post-pubertal period, oophoritis, which does not affect fertility and does not lead to sterility.
+Women may develop oophoritis, bartholinitis, and mastitis.
+Oophoritis, which does not affect fertility and does not lead to sterility, is uncommon in female patients during the postpubertal period.
 It should be noted that mastitis can also develop in men.

-A frequent manifestation of mumps is acute pancreatitis, often asymptomatic and diagnosed only on the basis of an increase in the activity of amylase and diastase in the blood and urine.
+A common manifestation of mumps is acute pancreatitis, which is often asymptomatic and diagnosed only on the basis of increased amylase and diastase activity in the blood and urine.
 The incidence of pancreatitis, according to various authors, varies widely - from 2 to 50%.
-More often it develops in children and adolescents.
-This scatter of data is associated with the use of various criteria for the diagnosis of pancreatitis.
-Pancreatitis usually develops on the 4-7th day of illness.
-Nausea, repeated vomiting, diarrhea, pain of a girdle nature in the middle part of the abdomen are observed.
-With severe pain syndrome, tension of the abdominal muscles and symptoms of peritoneal irritation are sometimes noted.
-Characterized by a significant increase in amylase (diastase) activity, which lasts up to one month, while other symptoms of the disease disappear after 5-10 days.
+It most often develops in children and adolescents.
+This scatter of data is associated with the use of different criteria for diagnosing pancreatitis.
+Pancreatitis usually develops on the 4th–7th day of illness.
+Nausea, repeated vomiting, diarrhea, and girdling pain in the middle part of the abdomen are observed.
+With severe pain, tension in the abdominal muscles and symptoms of peritoneal irritation are sometimes noted.
+Characterized by a significant increase in amylase (diastase) activity, which persists for up to one month, while other symptoms of the disease disappear after 5–10 days.
 Damage to the pancreas can lead to atrophy of the islet apparatus and the development of diabetes.

-In rare cases, damage to other glandular organs is possible, usually in combination with the salivary glands.
-Thyroiditis, parathyroiditis, dacryoadenitis, thymoiditis are described.
+In rare cases, other glandular organs may also be affected, usually in combination with the salivary glands.
+Thyroiditis, parathyroiditis, dacryoadenitis, thymoiditis have been described.

-Damage to the nervous system is one of the most frequent and significant manifestations of mumps infection.
+Damage to the nervous system is one of the frequent and significant manifestations of mumps infection.
 Serous meningitis is most often observed.
-Meningoencephalitis, neuritis of the cranial nerves, polyradiculoneuritis are also possible.
+Meningoencephalitis and neuritis are also possible cranial nerves, polyradiculoneuritis.

-The clinical picture of mumps meningitis is polymorphic, therefore, the diagnostic criterion can only be the identification of inflammatory changes in the CSF.
+The clinical picture of mumps meningitis is polymorphic, so the diagnostic criterion can only be the identification of inflammatory changes in the CSF.

-Meningitis is more common in children aged 3–10 years.
-In most cases, it develops on the 4-9th day of illness, ie. in the midst of the defeat of the salivary glands or against the background of the subsiding of the disease.
-However, it is possible that symptoms of meningitis appear simultaneously with damage to the salivary glands and even earlier.
+Meningitis is most often observed in children aged 3–10 years.
+In most cases, it develops on the 4th–9th day of illness, i.e. in the midst of damage to the salivary glands or against the background of subsiding of the disease.
+However, it is also possible that symptoms of meningitis may appear simultaneously with damage to the salivary glands or even earlier.

-Cases of meningitis without affecting the salivary glands are possible, in rare cases - in combination with pancreatitis.
-The onset of meningitis is characterized by a rapid increase in body temperature to 38–39.5 ° C, accompanied by intense headache of a diffuse nature, nausea and frequent vomiting, and skin hyperesthesia.
-Children become lethargic, adynamic.
-Already in the first day of the disease, meningeal symptoms are noted, which are moderately expressed, often not in full, for example, only the symptom of landing ("tripod").
+There may be cases of meningitis without damage to the salivary glands, in rare cases - in combination with pancreatitis.
+The onset of meningitis is characterized by a rapid increase in body temperature to 38–39.5 ° C, accompanied by intense diffuse headache, nausea and frequent vomiting, skin hyperesthesia.
+Children become lethargic and adynamic.
+Already on the first day of the disease, meningeal symptoms, which are expressed moderately, often not in full, for example, only the symptom of planting (“tripod”).

-CSF with mumps meningitis is transparent or opalescent, pleocytosis is 200–400 in 1 μl.
-The protein content is increased to 0.3–0.6 / l, sometimes up to 1.0–1.5 / l; a reduced or normal protein level is rarely observed.
-Cytosis, as a rule, is lymphocytic (90% and more), in 1-2 days of the disease it can be mixed.
-The concentration of glucose in the blood plasma is within the normal range or increased.
-Rehabilitation of cerebrospinal fluid occurs later than regression of the meningeal syndrome, by the 3rd week of the disease, but it can be delayed, especially in older children, up to 1–1.5 months.
+CSF in mumps meningitis is clear or opalescent, pleocytosis is 200–400 in 1 μl.
+The protein content is increased to 0.3–0.6/l, sometimes up to 1.0–1.5/l; reduced or normal protein levels are rarely observed.
+Cytosis is usually lymphocytic (90% or higher); on days 1–2 of the illness it can be mixed.
+The concentration of glucose in the blood plasma is within normal values or increased.
+Sanitation of the cerebrospinal fluid occurs after the regression of meningeal syndrome, by the 3rd week of the disease, but can be delayed, especially in older children, up to 1–1.5 months.

-With meningoencephalitis, 2–4 days after the development of a picture of meningitis, against the background of a weakening of meningeal symptoms, cerebral symptoms increase, focal symptoms appear: flattening of the nasolabial fold, deviation of the tongue, revitalization of tendon reflexes, anisoreflexia, muscular hypertonicity, pyramidal signs, symptoms of oral feet ataxia, intentional tremor, nystagmus, transient hemiparesis.
+With meningoencephalitis, 2–4 days after the development of the meningitis picture, against the background of weakening of meningeal symptoms, general cerebral symptoms increase, focal symptoms appear: smoothness of the nasolabial fold, tongue deviation, revival of tendon reflexes, anisoreflexia, muscle hypertonicity, pyramidal signs, symptoms of oral automatism, foot clonus, ataxia, intention tremor, nystagmus, transient hemiparesis.
 In young children, cerebellar disorders are possible.
 Mumps meningitis and meningoencephalitis are benign.
-As a rule, complete restoration of central nervous system functions occurs, but sometimes intracranial hypertension, asthenization, loss of memory, attention, hearing can persist.
+As a rule, complete restoration of central nervous system functions occurs, but sometimes intracranial hypertension, asthenia, decreased memory, attention, and hearing may persist.

 Patients try to lie still with their eyes closed.
 These symptoms are associated with damage to the vestibular apparatus, but cochlear neuritis is also possible, which is characterized by the appearance of noise in the ear, hearing loss, mainly in the high-frequency zone.
-The process is usually one-sided, but often the hearing does not completely recover.
-It should be borne in mind that with pronounced parotitis, a short-term hearing loss is possible due to edema of the external auditory canal.
+The process is usually one-sided, but often full recovery no hearing occurs.
+It should be borne in mind that with severe mumps, short-term hearing loss is possible due to swelling of the external auditory canal.

-Polyradiculoneuritis develops against the background of meningitis or meningoencephalitis, it is always preceded by the defeat of the salivary glands.
-In this case, the appearance of radicular pain and symmetrical paresis of predominantly distal extremities is characteristic, the process is usually reversible, and the respiratory muscles may also be damaged.
+Polyradiculoneuritis develops against the background of meningitis or meningoencephalitis; it is always preceded by damage to the salivary glands.
+In this case, the appearance of radicular pain and symmetrical paresis of predominantly distal limbs is characteristic; the process is usually reversible, and damage to the respiratory muscles is possible.

-Sometimes, usually on the 10-14th day of the disease, more often in men, polyarthritis develops.
-Large joints (shoulder, knee) are mainly affected.
-The process, as a rule, is reversible, ends with complete recovery within 1-2 weeks.
+Sometimes, usually on the 10th–14th day of the disease, more often in men, polyarthritis develops.
+Large joints (shoulders, knees) are mainly affected.
+The process is usually reversible and ends with complete recovery within 1–2 weeks.

-Complications (tonsillitis, otitis media, laryngitis, nephritis, myocarditis) are extremely rare.
-Changes in the blood during mumps are insignificant and are characterized by leukopenia, relative lymphocytosis, monocytosis, increased ESR; in adults, leukocytosis is sometimes noted.
+Complications (angina, otitis media, laryngitis, nephritis, myocarditis) are extremely rare.
+Blood changes during mumps are insignificant and are characterized by leukopenia, relative lymphocytosis, monocytosis, increased ESR, and leukocytosis is sometimes noted in adults.

 Diagnosis of mumps

 Diagnosis is based mainly on the characteristic clinical picture and epidemiological history, and in typical cases does not cause difficulties.
-Of the laboratory methods for confirming the diagnosis, the most convincing is the isolation of the mumps virus from the blood, the secretion of the parotid gland, urine, CSF and pharyngeal lavages, but in practice this is not used.
+Of the laboratory methods for confirming the diagnosis, the most conclusive is the isolation of the mumps virus from the blood, parotid gland secretions, urine, CSF and pharyngeal swabs, but in practice this is not used.

-In recent years, serological diagnostic methods have begun to be used more often, the most often used are ELISA, RSK and RTGA.
-A high IgM titer and a low IgG titer in the acute period of infection can be a sign of mumps.
-The diagnosis can be finally confirmed in 3-4 weeks by re-examining the antibody titer, while an increase in the IgG titer by 4 times or more has a diagnostic value.
+In recent years, serological diagnostic methods have begun to be used more often; ELISA, RSK and RTGA are most often used.
+A high titer of IgM and a low titer of IgG during the acute period of infection can serve as a sign of mumps.
+The diagnosis can be definitively confirmed after 3–4 weeks by re-examining the antibody titer, while an increase in IgG titer by 4 times or more has diagnostic value.
 When using RSK and RTGA, cross-reactions with the parainfluenza virus are possible.

 Differential diagnosis

-Differential diagnosis of mumps should primarily be carried out with bacterial parotitis, salivary stone disease.
-An enlarged salivary gland is also seen in sarcoidosis and tumors.
+Differential diagnosis of mumps should first of all be carried out with bacterial mumps and salivary stone disease.
+Enlargement of the salivary glands is also seen in sarcoidosis and tumors.
 Mumps meningitis is differentiated from serous meningitis of enteroviral etiology, lymphocytic choriomeningitis, and sometimes tuberculous meningitis.
-In this case, an increase in the activity of pancreatic enzymes in the blood and urine with mumps meningitis is of particular importance.
+In this case, an increase in the activity of pancreatic enzymes in the blood and urine during mumps meningitis is of particular importance.

-The greatest danger are cases when the edema of the subcutaneous tissue of the neck and lymphadenitis, which occurs in toxic forms of diphtheria of the oropharynx (sometimes with infectious mononucleosis and herpesvirus infections), is mistaken by the doctor for mumps.
-Acute pancreatitis should be differentiated from acute surgical diseases of the abdominal cavity (appendicitis, acute cholecystitis).
+The greatest danger is in cases where swelling subcutaneous tissue neck and lymphadenitis, which occurs in toxic forms of oropharyngeal diphtheria (sometimes with infectious mononucleosis and herpesvirus infections), is mistaken by the doctor for mumps.
+Acute pancreatitis should be differentiated from acute surgical diseases abdominal cavity (appendicitis, acute cholecystitis).

 Mumps orchitis is differentiated from tuberculous, gonorrheal, traumatic and brucellosis orchitis.

-Symptoms of intoxication - Yes - Pain when chewing and opening the mouth in the area of the salivary glands - Yes - Increase in one or more salivary glands (parotid, submandibular) - Yes - Simultaneous damage to the salivary glands and pancreas, testicles, mammary glands, development of serous meningitis - Yes - Study completed, diagnosis: mumps
+Symptoms of intoxication - Yes - Pain when chewing and opening the mouth in the area of the salivary glands - Yes - Enlargement of one or more salivary glands (parotid, submandibular) - Yes - Simultaneous damage to the salivary glands and pancreas, testicles, mammary glands, development serous meningitis- Yes - Study completed, diagnosis: mumps

 Table Differential diagnosis of mumps